Autocomplete best practices

 Persistent queries follow the user and retain the query in the search box after the shopper hits “search”.

-This is important because the average search visitor enters more than 2 iterations of their search.
+This is important because the average search visitor enters more than two iterations of their search.
 Let them modify their search without needing to re-enter their entire search.

 Make sure it doesn’t go offscreen